Fergie (singer): 2013–2017: Double Dutchess

 In 2013, Fergie announced that she had begun writing her second solo studio album.
-In April, Fergie received the "Always Next, Forever Now" award from Logo TV in recognition of her work in the LGBT community.
 The same year, Fergie filed a claim at the Los Angeles County Superior Court to legally change her name to Fergie Duhamel and take the last name of her husband, Josh Duhamel.
 On January 6, 2014, it was announced, again, that Fergie was beginning the process of her second studio album.
 She stated in an interview with radio host Ryan Seacrest that will.i.am would be handling the production, with a release through Interscope.
+Later that year with Billboard, she revealed that her experiences with motherhood influenced her songwriting.
 In September 2014, it was announced that Fergie's second studio album had been slated for a 2015 release.
 A new single from Fergie, titled "L.A.
 Love (La La)", was released to contemporary hit radio on September 30, 2014.
 The song debuted on the Billboard Hot 100 at number 97 and peaked at number 27.
 It also reached number 16 on the Rhythmic Songs, number eight on Hot Rap Songs, number 24 on the Digital Songs and number 20 on the Pop Songs radio chart.

 On April 22, 2015, the singer performed a song with the Black Eyed Peas at the 2015 Coachella Valley Music and Arts Festival as part of David Guetta's set.
-Fergie announced in June 2015 that she was putting the finishing touches on the album, titled Double Dutchess.
+Fergie announced in June 2015 that she was putting the finishing touches on her second album, titled Double Dutchess.
 A teaser for the album titled "Hungry (1st Byte)" was released on June 9, 2016.
 On July 1, she released a new single, titled "M.I.L.F. $".
 Fergie was inspired to write the song after the birth of her son, Axl.
 The music video was conceptualized by Fergie and features a group of famous mothers as lingerie-clad 1950s housewives.
 On November 11, 2016, Fergie released the third single from the album, "Life Goes On".
 In November 2016, during a live Facebook chat, Fergie confirmed that the album would see its release in 2017.

 In May 2017, it was announced that Fergie had parted ways—by mutual decision—with Interscope and would launch her own imprint, Dutchess Music, as part of a global partnership with BMG Rights Management.
 On June 2, 2017, a Billboard article rumored that Fergie was departing from the Black Eyed Peas.
 Band frontman will.i.am dismissed this, but stated that Fergie was taking a break from the group opting to concentrate on her solo career whilst the remaining members are working on a side project.
+The pre-order of Double Dutchess was made available on August 25, 2017, along with instant downloads of "Hungry" and "You Already Know", collaborations with Rick Ross and Nicki Minaj respectively, with the latter being the fourth single from the album.
+On September 16, 2017, Fergie performed a solo set live from the Rock in Rio stage in Rio de Janeiro for over a hundred thousand people with surprise guests Pabllo Vittar, Sergio Mendes and Gracinha Leporace.
+On September 20, 2017, a film for Double Dutchess titled Double Dutchess: Seeing Double was released as a one-night only event.
+Double Dutchess was finally released on September 22, 2017; on that same day, Double Dutchess: Seeing Double was screened in Canada.
+The album debuted on the US Billboard 200 at number 19, with first-week sales of 21,000 units in the United States.